Teuhcatl (MH776v)

 Glyph or Iconographic Image Description:

 This black-line drawing of the compound glyph for the personal name Teuhcatl (the name of a divine force) is attested here as a man's name.
 The glyph includes a frontal view of a horizontal stone (tetl), with its usual curly ends and diagonal division between a light-colored end and a dark-colored end.
-The stone provide a phonetic indication that the names starts with Te-.
-Surrounding the stone are dots that probably represent dust (teuhtli), which could be phonetic, but here it may refer to the dust that is implied in the deity name.
+The stone provides a phonetic indication that the name starts with Te-.
+Surrounding the stone are dots that probably represent dust (teuhtli), which could be phonetic, but here they likely refer to the dust that is implied in the deity name.
 The -catl (affiliation suffix) is not shown visually.

 Description, Credit: